 A variety of Partnership structures exist at the national, regional, service area, facility, department and/or work-unit levels.
 In addition, there are various business structures which attempt to solve the same problem or achieve like goals.
-Partnership should become the way business is conducted at Kaiser goal, these parallel Labor Management Partnership structures should be integrated into existing operational structures of the organization at every level.
+Partnership should become the way business is conducted at Kaiser Permanente at all levels, including national functions and shared services as well as regional and local levels.
+In order to achieve this goal, these parallel Labor Management Partnership structures should be integrated into existing operational structures of the organization at every level.
 This would result in dissolution of parallel labor management committees that are redundant with ongoing business committees (e.g., department meetings, project teams, planning committees).
 Parallel structures may still be required where there is no existing function, where existing structures are not adequate for a particular function, initiative, or area of focus, or where they are necessary because of legal or regulatory requirements.
 New initiatives should include labor participation from their inception.

-Integration of labor into the normal business structures of the organization does not mean co-management, but rather full participation in the decision-making forums and processes at every level of the organization as described on pages 14-16 of the Labor Management Partnership Vision: Reaffirmation, and subject only to the capacity of the unions to fully engage and contribute.
+Integration of labor into the normal business structures of the organization does not mean co-management, but rather full participation in the decision-making forums and processes at every level of the organization as described on pages 14-16 of the Labor Management Partnership Vision: Reaffirmation & Understandings, and subject only to the capacity of the unions to fully engage and contribute.
 The parties will work together to ensure that union capacity issues are adequately addressed.